tannerdolby/tannerdolby.com/src/writing/writing-safe-code-with-typescript.md

 tags:
  - typescript
  - javascript
-preview: "It is usually best to define a type annotation or let TypeScript infer the variables type for you through type inference rather than using type 'any'."
+preview: "The 'any' type isn't something I use very often in my own development.
+But I have seen it occasionally used out in the wild."
 ---

+{{ preview }} A good rule is, if your unsure of a data type for a variable, its best to let TypeScript infer the variables type for you through [type inference][type inference] rather than using type `any`.
+Only resort to using `any` if you absolutely have to.

-{{ preview }} Otherwise, if your unsure what the data type will be for a value ahead of time, this is where [type inference][1] is quite nice.
+When you can, try using a type annotation to explicitly tell the compiler what data type to expect.
+But when your unsure what the data type will be ahead of time, this is where type inference is quite nice.

 > What can I replace 'any' with while declaring an object type in Typescript?
 [StackOverflow][2]